illinois-ceesd/mirgecom/doc/faq.rst

 :class:`meshmode.array_context.ArrayContext` allows us flexibility in how those are created (and which ones we use) just by changing which array context we run with.
-Some array types you might choose include :class:`pyopencl.array.Array`\ s on the GPU through OpenCL, or :class:`~pytato.Array` lazily-evaluated arrays through :mod:`pytato`.
+Some array types you might choose include :class:`pyopencl.array.Array`\ s on the GPU through OpenCL, or lazily-evaluated :class:`pytato.Array`\ s.